amaillo/workflow-automatizing-and-scraping-scripts/README.md

 - **Dual-Control Automation:**
     - **Left-Click:** Cycles through an unlimited list of predefined keywords (e.g., `"word 1"` → `"word 2"` → `"word 3"`).
     - **Middle-Click:** Directly injects your current clipboard content into the field without affecting the keyword cycle.
-	- **Persistent Cycle Memory:** Unlike standard scripts, this one remembers your position in the keyword cycle even after refreshing the page or navigating to a different URL.
+	- **Persistent Cycle Memory:** Remembers your position in the keyword cycle even after refreshing the page or navigating to a different URL.
 It uses local storage to ensure your workflow is never interrupted by page reloads.
 - **High-Velocity Workflow:** Optimized for tasks that require alternating between a set of recurring variables and a unique, external reference.
 It eliminates the typing fatigue by keeping all necessary data at your fingertips.

 **Note:** The middle-click implementation includes a `preventDefault` trigger to disable the browser's auto-scroll icon, ensuring a clean and focused experience.